itisem/tz-finder/README.md

 * Install the following packages: `npm i adm-zip @turf/bbox @turf/boolean-point-in-polygon @turf/helpers`.
 The library doesn't ship with these optional dependencies to ensure compactness, since for most users, regenerating the dataset is not required.
 * Run `refresh/index.ts`

-## Comparison
+## Comparison with other libraries

-**tz-finder** is a middle ground between the small, but inaccurate @photostructure/tz-lookup, and the large, but accurate geo-tz library.
-It trades some speed for efficiency:
+**tz-finder** is a middle ground between the small, but inaccurate @photostructure/tz-lookup, and the large, but accurate geo-tz library:

 | Library                         | Accuracy | Lookups / second | Database size |
 | ------------------------------- | -------: | ---------------: | ------------: |